-Hierousalēm means "peaceful one, foundation of shalempeace.227 The Psalmist regarded it as the world's most significant city (Psalms 87:2-5).
+Hierousalēm means "peaceful one, foundation of shalem- peace.43 The Psalmist regarded it as the world's most significant city (Psalms 87:2-5).
 From David's time onward, it is referred to as God's dwelling place (1Kings 8:13).
-It is the scene of Christ's resurrection and (Luke 24) and of his glorious return (Zech 14:5).228 As a name, Jerusalem dates from at least the 3rd millennium BC.
-This means the name is pre-Israelite, appearing in Egypt.229 It was the focal and most important city
+It is the scene of Christ's resurrection and (Luke 24) and of his glorious return (Zech 14:5).44 As a name, Jerusalem dates from at least the 3rd millennium BC.
+This means the name is pre-Israelite, appearing in the Egypt.45 It was the focal and most important city in ancient Israel, as it was in the New Testament and as it remains today.46